ASTTBC’s 2017 AGM & Conference a SUCCESS!

 Read about last year’s event – 2 0 1 6

-ASTTBC’s 57th Annual AGM & Conference a Success!
+ASTTBC’s 57th Annual AGM & Conference:

 The importance of technology professionals to the BC economy, employment trends, and accessibility were the main topics of discussion at this year’s AGM in Surrey.
 ASTTBC Council and staff were pleased to welcome more than 200 members and stakeholders to the Sheraton Guildford Hotel and even more participants via webinar for this informative day.